Art in Sonoma County

 Ren Brown Collection Gallery

-Now on view, Winged Creatures, Both Large and Small
+Spring Show, Winged Creatures, Both Large and Small

 Providing lessons in printmaking, the subject of the exhibition highlights work done in intaglio, relief, and planographic mediums.
 These three modes of printmaking describe how ink is transferred to the paper.
 Intaglio means “cut into” in Italian, and covers mediums where ink is held below the plate surface.
 Relief printing is the opposite—ink is applied to the raised surface only.
 Planographic prints are without a raised or recessed surface, such as silkscreen, stencil or lithograph.
 Housed in a refurbished building with shoji and a small, serene Japanese garden, the gallery shows contemporary art by Japanese and regional Northern California artists.